rubymohan01/ord-technical-assesment-rubymohan01/README.md

 ## Setup

+- *CLONE DO NOT FORK* this project
+- Create a new Repository on your own Github account
-- Fork this project as a *private* project.
+- Set the project as a *private* project.
 - Invite these two users `neohunter` and `misterhtmlcss` *immediately* to the repo who are the reviewers of your assessment
-- Submit the repo URL to your manager.
+- Notify the hiring manager that the reviewers have been invited
 - You are ready to go!
 Continue below with the assessment.